Mortgage Loans Denied In Underwriting: Why And How Often Does This Happen?

 • Be prepared to apply.
 The faster you can respond to requests for more information, the faster your request will be approved.
 You should have ready: your two most recent paystubs, your previous 2 years’ W-2s and tax returns, 2 months of bank and investment statements, your insurance bill, your property tax bill and your most recent mortgage statement.

 • Look for less than you can afford.
 Many people try to buy a house with the maximum amount of money a lender will give them.
-Try to apply for a loan that’s less than what you might be approved for.
+Try to that’s less than what you might be approved for.
 This way, you’ll have more leeway in your budget and will have a better ability to repay the loan.

 What Documents Are Needed For The Underwriting Process?